 Usually, you lease will say whether you are allowed to keep a domestic pet at your property.

-The lease requires you to seek permission from us to keep a domestic pet at your property.
+If your lease permits you to keep a pet, you are still required to seek our permission.
 To submit a request for permission, click here.

 To find out more about buildings insurance, please click here.